dahliaOS/wallpapers/.github/README.md

 1. Make sure you meet the guidelines and the rules
 2. Fork the repo
 3. In the Community folder, make your own folder and name it after your GitHub username
-4. In that folder, make two folders called PNG and SVG
+4. In that folder, make two folders called PNG/JPEG and SVG/RAW
-5. Put PNGs into the PNG folder, SVGs into the SVG folder
+5. Put PNGs/JPEGs into the PNG/JPEG folder, SVGs/RAWs into the SVG/RAW folder
 6. Open a pull request

 If you're wondering how to make a PR to the repo, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md)